-Amended and Restated 2015 Stock Option and Incentive Plan
+Stock Option and Incentive Plans

 In April 2016, the Company adopted the Amended and Restated 2015 Stock Option and Incentive Plan (the "2015 Plan").
 The 2015 Plan provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock awards ("RSAs"), restricted stock units ("RSUs") and other stock-based awards.
 Recipients of incentive stock options and non-qualified stock options are eligible to purchase shares of the Company's common stock at an exercise price equal to the fair value of such stock on the grant date.
+As of September 30, 2024, there were 4,808,720 shares available for future issuance under the 2015 Plan.
+The number of shares reserved for issuance under the 2015 Plan will be cumulatively increased on each January 1st by four percent of the number of shares of stock issued and outstanding on the immediately preceding December 31st or such lesser number of shares of stock as determined by the board of directors.